f-droid/fdroid-website/_posts/2026-01-23-fdroid-in-2025-strengthening-our-foundations-in-a-changing-mobile-landscape.md

 #### FLOSS Fund Recognition and Community Sustainability

-In 2025, F-Droid was [honored to be selected](https://floss.fund/blog/second-tranche-2025-anniversary/) as a FLOSS/fund recipient.
+In 2025, F-Droid was [honoured to be selected](https://floss.fund/blog/second-tranche-2025-anniversary/) as a FLOSS/fund recipient.
 [FLOSS/fund](https://floss.fund/) recognizes that much of the modern technological landscape and even the internet itself